us-amlr/cs-phoc/README.md

 -   As of writing, the sex value "Unknown" (or "Indeterminate", see [here](https://registry.gbif.org/vocabulary/Sex/concepts)) is not picked up when the data is published.
 Thus, in the DwCA data counts the sex for animals recorded as "Unknown" are listed as "NA".

 -   As of writing, the age class (i.e., lifeStage) value "Pup" is not yet recognized by GBIF.
 See [this issue](https://github.com/gbif/vocabulary/issues/131) for more details, and to track when this information may be included in the DwCA tables.
 Until this issue is resolved, the value for lifeStage will be "NA"" in the DwCA CS-PHOC tables for records where the lifeStage (i.e., age class) was either "pup" or "Unknown".
 Users interested in this level of detail will need to refer to the data presented in the [CSV files](data/manuscript).

+### Updating

+This section contains notes for U.S. AMLR staff using this repository to update and publish the CS-PHOC tables, e.g. after a field season.

+1) Run the 'R/manuscript_data.R' script.
+This writes new CSV files to the 'data/manuscript' folder

+2) Restart R. Run the 'R/data_to_dwca.R' script.
+This writes new Darwin Core Archive tables to the 'data/dwca' folder

+3) Push changes to GitHub

+4) Email the SCAR Biodiversity Portal folks to scrape and publish updated files from <https://github.com/us-amlr/cs-phoc/tree/main/data/dwca>

 ## CS-PHOC repo structure